telenornms/skogul/skogul.rst

 	Flatten nested structures down to the root level

 ``flattenseparator - string``
 	Custom separator to use for flattening.
+Use 'drop' to drop intermediate keys.
+This will overwrite existing keys with the same name.

 ``remove - []string``
 	Remove these data fields.